 - NAPS (Nightime Alternative Program - Study)

 - SimET Center: Banner Good Samaritan is fortunate to have a 5,000 square foot simulation training facility on our campus.
 This affords residents hands-on training opportunities in both obstetrical emergencies and gynecologic surgeries.
-It also provides tremendous options for research in the area of simulation.
+It also provides tremendous options for research .
 We are fortunate to be one of a handful of training centers in the U.S. with a DaVinci Robot in their Simulation Center.
-A new curriculum of robotic training will be used this academic year.
-We are also unique to have implemented the general surgery Fundamentals of Laparoscopy (FLS) program to our curriculum this year.
+A new curriculum of robotic training will be implemented this academic year.
+We are also unique to have incorporated the general surgery Fundamentals of Laparoscopy (FLS) program to our curriculum two years ago.

 - Research: Banner Good Samaritan places a high priority on patient safety and clinical outcomes.
 Part of this is a value for research.
 Every resident conducts and presents a research project during their four years.
 The most commonly utilized opportunities are within the SimET Center or in conjunction with Phoenix Perinatal Associates, but all other areas of interest are encouraged as well.

 - Didactics: The program incorporates a full range of teaching activities including conferences, clinics, journal clubs and a visiting professor program.
-Individual interests are encouraged, i.e. community health or leadership training.
 We spread our conferences throughout the week into 1-2 conferences per day.
 We have found this to optimize resident learning by having this breakfast or lunchtime opportunity as a break in the resident's day.
 Also, in following the ACGME work hour guidelines, residents are dismissed in the morning when they are postcall.
 With this conference schedule, only one conference per day will be missed on a postcall day.

 - Day Float: Although many programs provide a night float rotation, we have determined that a day float system provides our residents with the optimal and safest learning environment while allowing us to be in compliance with the ACGME guidelines on work hour restrictions.
-It is very difficult for people to acclimate to working nights, especially on a part time basis.
 When on this day float rotation, residents rotate to whichever service their postcall classmate would have been on that day.